MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/eventforward.md

       but if there is demand, I will create one.
     * Determined based on the universal device enquiry response.
-The event data for this response will be given to your device object's `create()` classmethod, if the device was recognised through the universal device enquiry.
+The event data for this response will be given to your device object's `create()` classmethod, if the device was recognized through the universal device enquiry.
 Note that device recognition through a universal device enquiry may not be guaranteed.
     * If you find any other strategies, please contribute them to this